jsmreese/moment-duration-format/README.md

 New types of duration labels must have a key that begins with `durationLabels` and must be enumerated in `durationLabelTypes`.

-This locale uses a single token `"s"` for the singular label, a double token `"ss"` for the plural label when the value is `2`, and a triple token `"sss"` for the plural lable for values greater than `3`.
+This locale uses a single token `"s"` for the singular label, a double token `"ss"` for the plural label when the value is `2`, and a triple token `"sss"` for the plural label for values greater than `3`.
 For brevity, only labels for the `seconds` type are included.

 Unit labels are replaced after the format template string is tokenized, so they need not be escaped.
 Time-notation templates are replaced before the format template string is tokenized, so they must be escaped.